We couldn't copy the note. Please try again.

 Neurologic:

-- Mental status: , oriented to , speech
+- Mental status: , oriented in , speech

 - Cranial nerves:

-- Cerebellar function: , finger-nose, rapid alternating movements, heel-shin, Romberg , Dix-Hallpike
+- Cerebellar function: , finger-nose , rapid alternating movements , heel-knee , Romberg , Dix-Hallpike ,

-- Gait: , tandem gait, heel walk and toe walk
+- Gait: , tandem walking , heel and toe walking

 ASSESSMENT: